 Travel during breaks, eating out, and other entertainment are often mentioned as adding a lot to the overall cost, but planning a budget can mean that your costs are reasonable.

 Many programs and universities will require that you send a deposit of several hundred dollars (or more) to secure your place.
 This deposit is typically non-refundable and is used to secure housing for you.
 The deposits are essentially your first payment towards your study abroad fees, and will be credited toward your bill.
 Due dates for both deposits and fees may differ significantly from those to which you are accustomed at FSU.

 Some institutions require full payment before you can register for classes, and confirmation of payment is often necessary for a student visa application.

 How to afford study abroad:

-Financial aid resources are available to students who study abroad, including school loans and grants, private organization funds, scholarships, and more.
+Financial aid resources are available to students who study abroad, including school loans and grants.
+There are also some private organization funds that offer scholarships.
 As noted above, study abroad is affordable and most FSU students go to programs or institutions overseas where the cost of tuition and housing is similar to those same costs here in Framingham.

 Early and advanced planning is the best way to begin your search for financial assistance.
 As soon as you can, meet with an advisor in the FSU Office of International Programs to begin planning.
 Even if your planned studies abroad won't be happening until several months into the future, some study abroad scholarship programs have much earlier deadlines.